Gonfalons & University Mace

 Portador del Cetro

-The University Mace is carried by Professor Robin Ebert Mays, representative of the Washington State University Tri-Cities Faculty Senate.
+The University Mace is carried by Professor Tom Collins, representative of the Washington State University Tri-Cities Faculty Senate.

-La maestra Robin Ebert Mays, representante del Senado de Profesores de Washington State University Tri-Cities, portará el cetro de la universidad.
+La maestra Tom Collins, representante del Senado de Profesores de Washington State University Tri-Cities, portará el cetro de la universidad.

 Graduate Greeting